martibayoalemany/cpp14-basics/README.md

 ### Dependency manager (options)
 - CPM and Bazel are partially included
-- Biicode it seems is the only supported by versioneye
+- Biicode is the only supported by versioneye, it might be interesting to check
 - Install the libraries using apt and include them using CMake and findPackage

 ### Continuous integration server